ashispati/InpaintNet/README.md

 Please cite the above publication if you are using the code/data in this repository in any manner.

-### Installation and Usage
-Install `anaconda` or `miniconda` by following the instruction [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-Create a new conda environment using the `enviroment.yml` file located in the root folder of this repository.
-The instructions for the same can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

-To install, either download / clone this repository.
-Open a new terminal, `cd` into the root folder of this repository and run the following command

-    pip install -e .

-### Contents

-The contents of this repository are as follows:
-* `DatasetManger`: Module for handling data.
-Not included currently.
-WILL BE PROVIDED SHORTLY.
-* `AnticipationRNN`: Module implementing model, trainer and tester classes for the AnticipationRNN model.
-* `MeasureVAE`: Module implementing model, trainer and tester classes for the MeasureVAE model.
-* `LatentRNN`: Module implementing model, trainer and tester classes for the LatentRNN model.
-* `utils`: Module with model and training utility classes and methods
-* other scripts to train / test the models

-TO BE UPDATED.

 <a name="License"></a>License
 --------------------